paulosuzart/paulosuzart.github.io/_posts/2017-02-10-languages-and-counting.md

 **7. Rust**

-Unfortunately I left few tracks behind (intentionally erased) from my contact with Rust.
-I've helped a memcached client adding a hash ring to it, so it was able to support multiple servers.
-Also started creating a process manager ala supervisord.
+Unfortunately I left little evidence behind (intentionally erased) from my time with Rust.
+I helped a memcached client adding a hash ring to it, so it was able to support multiple servers.
+Also started creating a process manager ala `supervisord`.

-People tried to put their political preferences over technical skills, what makes it's community dangerous.
+People tried to put their political preferences over technical skills, which makes it’s community dangerous.
 I also had a blog on rust giving lots of cool deep tips in the language.

-Leaving rust was good, although backed by a big company, the forced mentality of embedding memory management into the type system can bring crazy syntax and almost impossible understanding.
+Leaving Rust was good, although backed by a big company, the forced mentality of embedding memory management into the type system can bring crazy syntax and almost impossible understanding.

 The only track I have is [this repo](https://github.com/paulosuzart/currency_watcher), I guess.